 Transitions in the Concept of Conflict

-The traditional view of the conflict states that it is a process of disagreement between two parties over some important issues that creates friction between them.
-Another old view about conflict is that it is dangerous for the organizations.
+The traditional view of conflict states that it is a process of disagreement between two parties over some important issues that create friction between them.
+Another old view about conflict is that it is dangerous for organizations.
 As the employers make efforts to accomplish the goals that are not compatible.
-Moreover in this way they are wasting their time and potential.
-However according to the modern interactionist view of conflict, it is considered to be based on the problems rather than on the personalities.
-Actually which results in the increase in the creativity and problem solving capacity.
+Moreover, in this way they are wasting their time and potential.

 Conflict Bad or Good